Chapter Four: Student Policies

 Refunds of tuition are issued in accordance with the following schedule:

 - 100% through the 5th day of the term

 - 50% from the 6th through the 10th day of the term

 - 40% from the 11th through the 15th day of the term

 - No refunds after the 15th day

 This schedule applies to fall, winter and spring terms and is prorated for summer term.

 Requests for students to have all or part of their tuition and fees refunded, to the original funder, and/or a withdrawal may be considered due to any of the following reasons:

-- Medical reasons in accordance with the RCW.
+- Medical reasonsin accordance to the RCW1.